JustScott/LiveInvestmentData/README.md

     coinmarketcap_news(name: str) -> dict
-        Pulls news from coinmarketcap.com for the provided cryptocurrency name marketwatch_news(ticker: str) -> dict
+        Pulls news from coinmarketcap.com for the provided cryptocurrency name

+    marketwatch_news(ticker: str) -> dict
-        Pulls news from marketwatch.com for the provided stock ticker stock_news(ticker: str) -> dict
+        Pulls news from marketwatch.com for the provided stock ticker

+    businessinsider_news(commodity: str) -> dict
+        Pulls news from markets.businessinsider.com for the provided commodity name

+    stock_news(ticker: str) -> dict
         Pulls news for a stock from multiple sources, and filters out repeats

+    crypto_news(name: str) -> dict
+        Pulls news for a cryptocurrency from multiple sources, and filters out repeats

+    commodity_news(name: str) -> dict
+        Pulls news for a commodity from multiple sources, and filters out repeats

     ####################